 Class-action suit seeks damages for people who got sick from Robin Hood flour

-Two Alberta law firms say they're seeking damages from Robin Hood's parent company following a national recall of 10-kilogram bags of all-purpose flour.
-A pair of Alberta-based law firms say they've filed a class-action lawsuit on behalf of people, including a B.C. woman, who bought or consumed a popular brand of flour that's been linked to illnesses from E. coli.
+A pair of Alberta-based law firms say they've filed a class-action lawsuit on behalf of people who bought or consumed a popular brand of flour that's been linked to illnesses from E. coli.
+James H. Brown and Associates and Higgerty Law say they're seeking damages from Smucker Foods of Canada Corp. following a national recall of 10-kilogram bags of Robin Hood Original All Purpose Flour.

 Add your comments below